 Therefore, it is important for you to proofread all of your application materials before sending them to an employer.
 Below are a few tips to help you proofread thoroughly.

-Do not edit your resume, cover letter, or other application material immediately after writing it.
+Do not edit your resume, cover letter, or other application materials immediately after writing them.
 Take some time away from the document; this will allow you to edit with a fresh set of eyes.
-While a 24-hour break is ideal, you might not have that much time if you’re facing a deadline.
+While many in academia recommend a 24-hour break before proofreading anything you've written, you might not have that much time if you’re facing a deadline.
 Even taking a couple of hours away from the document before editing it will help.

 While you read out loud, you can also follow along with your finger.
 This will help you focus on each word.

 Narrow Your Editing Criteria

 It can be hard to edit for both grammar and spelling at the same time.
 For more thorough editing, only edit one type of error at a time.

 For example, do one proofread for spelling, one for punctuation, one for verb tense, one for the format, one for factual information, and so on.
 While this might take a bit more time, it will help you catch every type of error.

 Many people simply look for spelling and grammar mistakes when editing, but you should also make sure your layout is consistent.